ferrocene/ferrocene/src/inline-assembly.rst

 used in a :t:`register argument` subject to :t:`direction modifier` ``out``, ``lateout``, ``inout``, or ``inlateout``.

+:dp:`fls_HV3Y1A2xn0zr`
+A :t:`register` that is not specified as an :t:`output register` shall have the same :t:`value` upon exit from an :t:`assembly code block` as it did upon entry into the :t:`assembly code block`.

 :dp:`fls_vesfzh8h6qzu`
 A :t:`register name` is either the :t:`explicit register name` of a :t:`register`, or the :t:`register class name` of the :t:`register class` a